galaes/layoff-data-cleaning/README.md

 ### Key Achievements

 - Managed Missing Values: Actively identified and supplemented missing values in columns such as industry and total laid off, ensuring the completeness of the dataset.
-- Improved Data Consistency: Standardized industry, location, and country names using SQL, significantly enhancing data consistency and readability.
+- Improved Data Consistency: Standardized industry, location, and country names using MySQL, significantly enhancing data consistency and readability.
 - Optimized Data Structure: Changed format type in some columns and removed unused columns, increasing the ease of analysis.